 It has always been her dream to establish her own school for the performing arts, which would provide a high-caliber experience for young musicians.
 Her work creating, expanding and shaping the New World Youth Orchestras in central Indiana has brought her close to accomplishing her dream.

 Susan was awarded the Sagamore of the Wabash by governor Joseph Kernan in 2004 and Distinguished Hoosier by governor Mitch Daniels in 2007 for her lifelong work with New World Youth Orchestras.
 In May 2015, Susan Kitterman stepped down as Artistic Director of the New World Youth Orchestras after having served in that position for 33 years.
-Today you will find her working alongside her children Katy and Henry at the family bakery, Sunrise Bakery in Fortville, soon to be Fishers.
+Today you will find her working alongside her daughter Katy at the family bakery, Sunrise Bakery in Fortville, soon to be Fishers.